KitaujiGameDesignClub/Ensemble-Twinkle-Twinkle-Tuba/README.md

 ##Game features

--Support Windows and Android platforms.
+- Support Windows and Android platforms.

--To experience the music playing corresponding to the plot in the origin.
+- To experience the music playing corresponding to the plot in the origin.

--You could simulate the performance of tuba and euphonium.
+- You could simulate the performance of tuba and euphonium.

--The startup page is in random.
+- The startup page is in random.

--There is a small theater at the end to improve entertainment and humanity.
+- There is a small theater at the end to improve entertainment and humanity.

 ## 制作人员表 STAFF